AnayaMubashshir/AnayaMubashshir/README.md

 Hi, My name is Anaya Mubashshir.
-I am pursuing B.Tech in CSE from Integral University, A learning entusiast interested to gain knowledge in new edge technowledges
+I am pursuing B.Tech in CSE from Integral University, A learning entusiast interested to gain knowledge in new growing technologies.
 -
 <!---
 AnayaMubashshir/AnayaMubashshir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.